 No one wants to feel like a burden, but you’re not.
 If you’ve struggled with chronic illness for any amount of time, you may have already felt like one.
 But remember, you are not a burden.
 You are a teacher… teaching kindness, compassion, sensitivity, empathy and so much more.
 Repeat that to yourself when you lose your courage because the more you speak up, the more you will communicate to your body that it has an advocate and a friend in you.

 Whether things change rapidly with you or they feel like they never change, give people an update.
 Let loved ones know where you are and how it feels to be where you are.
 Have you lost a part of your identity or ability?
 Has your food list expanded or shrunk?
 Are you taking more or less medication?
 These are such standard conversations for spoonies, but not for the general public, so bring them into the conversation.

 If you provide regular updates, via email, text or chat, people know how to check in on you or pray for you.
 Their words, gifts and invitations can be more tailored to your current circumstances, rather than misguided information.
 Consider sending them one simple reference source or two where they can find more accurate information.
 Better to have them know the best source for good info, rather than doing a generic search and finding sites that discount your symptoms, illness or diagnosis.

 When someone shows an interest, ask them if they’d like to know how it feels.
 If their questions seem insensitive, try to believe the best about their intentions and remember how you felt when you first heard about or started researching some of these conditions.
-I know that medical jargon becomes second nature to someone with chronic illness, but that’s not the case for the general public.
+Medical jargon becomes second nature to someone with chronic illness, but that’s not the case for the general public.

 Stop suffering in silence.

-Be sure to also read Janice’s post about her chronic illness: Thirty Years Later — The Story I Never Told You
+Be sure to also read my other post about my chronic illness: Thirty Years Later — The Story I Never Told You